Dec 21, 2016

 Because incidences like these are not common and vary so much from case to case, you should immediately seek the help of an attorney who specializes in handling workers’ compensation cases.
-The Atlanta workers’ compensation lawyers at The Law Offices of Nathaniel F. Hansford, LLC are prepared to answer your questions and help you determine if you have a claim.
+The Atlanta workers’ compensation lawyers at Hansford McDaniel LLC are prepared to answer your questions and help you determine if you have a claim.
 To speak with a member of our team, please call us at (770) 741-2825.

 We wish you a happy and safe holiday season!